charlesneimog/pd4web/README.md

 # PdWebCompiler

 This repository aims to compile PureData Patches for WebBrowser using Web Audio technologies.
-It is different of approches like [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd) This is possible thanks to the Pull Request of [claudeha](https://github.com/claudeha/pure-data/tree/emscripten), who has also submitted a pull request for PureData.
+Distinguishing itself from approaches like [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd), with PdWebCompiler you can compile any PureData vanilla patch with the great addition of compile most part of the externals.

 This repository configures a `.c` file and then compile it for web, allowing running complete PureData patches **with externals** for the web.